Updated: Mar. 21, 2025

 Luckily, all 80 passengers and crew members were accounted for, and while at least 21 people were reportedly injured, including a child, there were no fatalities reported.

-In the wake of the crash, investigations are underway to determine the exact cause of the incident.
-The National Transportation Safety Board (NTSB) is working alongside the Canadian Transportation Safety Board (TSB) to assess the circumstances surrounding the crash.
-We can expect a preliminary report in roughly 30 days.
+Following the crash, investigations were launched to determine the exact cause of the incident.
+The National Transportation Safety Board (NTSB) and the Canadian Transportation Safety Board (TSB) have been working together to understand what happened.

 When it comes to international flights, like Delta 4819 traveling between the United States and Canada, there are specific laws in place that impose strict liability on airlines in the event of injuries or deaths of passengers.
 These laws are governed by a multinational treaty called the Montreal Convention.